Which industries are the most digital? How the digital leaders are already winning the digital race

 Beginners

-Pharmaceuticals – Executives see threat in digital transformation but less opportunity than other industries do, perhaps because of regulation.
+Pharmaceuticals – Executives see a threat in digital transformation but less opportunity than other industries do, perhaps because of regulation.

 CPG/FMGC – Digital opens new possibilities for firms to engage directly with customers.
 24% of firms surveyed stand out as Digirati, while others lag far behind.
 Generally, less-mature CPG firms can improve through stronger visions, greater digital investments and more robust transformation management.